SWAPNIL25496/WalletSystem/README.md

 transaction:all transaction on wallet is done via API from here.
 Wallet: all wallet management is processed here.

-API can be acccessed via postman or in terminal usin Curl
+API can be acccessed via postman or in terminal using Curl